nadethoughts/Aetheria/Campaigns/Nimble/Campaign Synopsis - Through Session 06.md

 - Decide whether he carries an old name, debt, shame, or obligation.
 - Use his history as either leverage or a complication when recruiting neutral tribes.

-The Cloud-Tusk prep can supply this material if desired, but it must be reconciled with the Cloud Seers.
+The additional Cloud Seer prep for Kora, Jun, and Mauk can supply this material if desired.

 ### Rubius Haggard — Strength, Giants, and the Axe